symbol/symbol-docs/source/concepts/multisig-account.rst

 Cosignatories
 *************

-A NEM :doc:`account <account>` can be :doc:`converted to multisig <../guides/multisig/converting-an-account-to-multisig>`.
+A Catapult :doc:`account <account>` can be :doc:`converted to multisig <../guides/multisig/converting-an-account-to-multisig>`.
 The cosignatories—other accounts—of the multisig will become the account managers.

 From that moment on, the multisig account cannot announce transactions by itself.
 A multisig cosignatory has to propose a transaction involving the multisig, wrapping it in an :doc:`AggregateTransaction <aggregate-transaction>`.